andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/2 Conditionals.md

 Conditionals allow code to make decisions.
 Each individual decision is based on one [[5 Datatype#Boolean|boolean]] so the only two options are "run some code" or "don't run the code".
 The boolean is usually created using a series of [[7 Operator#Relational/Comparison Operators|comparison]] and [[7 Operator#Logical Operators|logical]] operators.

 # Summary
-Conditionals allow code to make decisions based on boolean expressions.
 - **If**: Executes a block if the condition is [[5 Datatype#Truthy and Falsy|truthy]].
 - **Else**: Follows an `if` or `elif`, executing only if all prior conditions are [[5 Datatype#Truthy and Falsy|falsy]].
 - **Elif**: Allows multiple conditions without nesting.
 The first [[5 Datatype#Truthy and Falsy|truthy]] condition is executed, and the rest are skipped.